Sufficient conditions for compactness of the $\overline{\partial}$-Neumann operator on high level forms: The variant of Property

+where the tuples $J^*$, $iK^*$ and $jK^*$ contain $n$.
+To estimate the last two terms in \eqref{tilde3}, we use classical elliptic regularity arguments for the normal part of $u$ (details of such arguments can be found in \cite{chenshaw}, \cite{fbkohn} or \cite{stra1}):

-In \eqref{tilde42}, the $c_\epsilon$ is sufficiently small by our choice of $\epsilon$ and we can further make it smaller and absorb the coefficients of the derivatives of $\phi$ in the last three terms on the right side of \eqref{tilde3}.
-Now first apply the Cauchy inequality to the last three terms on the right side of \eqref{tilde3}, use \eqref{tilde42} to estimate the normal parts of $u$, absorb terms and hence we have:
+Here $(u_{\textrm{Norm}})_I$ denotes the coefficients of the normal part of $u$ with the tuple $I$ containing $n$, and $C_{\gamma,\phi}$ is a positive constant dependent on $\gamma$ and $\phi$.
+Note that here $\epsilon$ can be made arbitrarily small to absorb the coefficients involved with the derivatives of $\phi$ in the last two terms on the right side of \eqref{tilde3}.
+Now first apply the Cauchy inequality to the last two terms on the right side of \eqref{tilde3}, use \eqref{tilde42} to estimate the normal part of $u$, absorb terms and hence we have: